dataforgoodfr/13_democratiser_sobriete/stream3_visualization/Well-being/EWBI_Computation_Logic.md

 This document provides a detailed technical explanation of how the European Well-Being Index (EWBI) is computed based on the implementation in the codebase.

+## Important Methodological Notes

+### EHIS and HBS Data Exclusion in Current EWBI Implementation

+**Critical Note for Scientific Reporting**: The current EWBI implementation uses only **EU-SILC and LFS data sources**.
+HBS (Household Budget Survey) and EHIS (European Health Interview Survey) data are no longer included in the calculations.

+**Rationale for Exclusion**:
+1. **Focus on Core Well-being Dimensions**: Concentrating on the most comprehensive and consistent data sources
+2. **Methodological Consistency**: Maintaining uniform income stratification (deciles) across all indicators
+3. **Data Quality and Coverage**: Ensuring temporal and geographical consistency

+This is a significant methodological decision that should be clearly stated in any scientific publication using the EWBI.

+## Executive Summary

+The European Well-Being Index (EWBI) is a comprehensive, distributional measure of well-being that tracks quality of life across income groups within European countries.
+Unlike traditional indices that provide only country-level averages, the EWBI reveals how well-being varies across the income distribution, making it a powerful tool for understanding and addressing inequality.
+The index is constructed from detailed household and individual survey data (EU-SILC and Labor Force Survey) and produces well-being scores for each income decile (poorest 10%, second poorest 10%, etc.) as well as overall country scores.

+The methodology follows a rigorous four-level aggregation process designed to ensure comparability and non-compensability.
+Starting from raw survey responses, indicators are first normalized using robust statistical techniques (winsorization and percentile scaling) to handle outliers while preserving relative rankings.
+These normalized indicators are then aggregated into policy-relevant dimensions (EU priorities such as health, education, economic security) using population-weighted Principal Component Analysis (PCA) that accounts for both statistical relationships between indicators and country population sizes.
+Finally, these dimensions are combined into the overall EWBI using geometric means, which prevents high performance in one area from masking poor performance in another.

+A key innovation of the EWBI is its consistent maintenance of income stratification throughout the entire computation process.
+Every indicator, at every level of aggregation, is calculated separately for each income decile and for the overall population.
+This means researchers and policymakers can examine not just whether a country has high or low well-being overall, but specifically which income groups face the greatest challenges.
+For example, the EWBI can reveal that while a country's overall well-being appears adequate, the poorest decile experiences significant deprivation in housing quality or healthcare access.

+The resulting dataset provides unprecedented granularity for policy analysis and academic research.
+Users can compare well-being across countries, track changes over time, analyze inequality within countries, and identify which specific dimensions of well-being (health, economic security, education, etc.) drive overall patterns.
+This makes the EWBI particularly valuable for evidence-based policymaking focused on reducing inequality, targeting interventions to specific income groups, and monitoring progress toward inclusive well-being goals across Europe.

 ## Overview

 The EWBI is a composite indicator that measures well-being across European countries using a hierarchical aggregation structure.
 The computation involves multiple levels of aggregation from raw survey data to the final EWBI score.